-Interview is challenge for the newbies as well as experience candidate also, but here I am going to make you relax with respect to interview questions for quality control analyst for pharmaceutical.
+The interview is a challenge for the newbies as well as experienced candidates also, but here I am going to make you relax with respect to interview questions for quality control analysts for pharmaceutical.

-Generally interviewer can check your knowledge or can check how you are capable to handle the situation while working on shop floor or can be a both reason.
+Generally, the interviewer can check your knowledge or can check how you are capable to handle the situation while working on the shop floor or can be both reasons.

 What are the pharma Interview Questions for quality control analyst?

 Answer- Dissolution is nothing but the time required to dissolve the active drug substance into a medium in a given set of conditions.

 Question 2- What is the Q value in dissolution?